2011 Cricket World Cup final: Changes in the Sri Lankan team

 After some days of deliberation, Kumar Sangakkara, the Sri Lankan captain, announced on 5 April that he was resigning from the post of captain of the One Day International and Twenty20 sides in the long-term interest of the team.
 According to him, as he would be 37 by the time of the 2015 World Cup, could not be sure of his place in the side then and it would be better for a new captain to be groomed now, who would be at the peak of his career during that tournament.
 He stated he was willing to captain the team for the upcoming tours of England and possibly Australia if the selectors felt this would aid the transition to a new captaincy.
 A day after Sangakkara's announcement, Mahela Jayawardene resigned from the post of vice-captain, and Aravinda de Silva from the post of Chairman of Selectors.

 Match fixing allegations

-In July 2017 the ex Sri Lanka cricket team captain Arjuna Ranatunga made a serious allegation that the cup final match between India and Sri Lanka was fixed.
+In July 2017 the ex Sri Lanka cricket team captain Arjuna Ranatunga made a serious allegation that the cup final match between India and Sri Lanka was rigged.
 He demanded a probe into the events at the final match.
 The erstwhile Sri Lankan Sports Minister Mahindananda Aluthgamage also supported Ranatunga's match fixing allegations.
 However, three years later, Sri Lankan Police suspended the match fixing probe citing lack of sufficient evidence.
-Later International Cricket Council rubbished the match fixing claims made by Ranatunga and Aluthgamage.
+Later International Cricket Council rubbished the match rigging claims made by Ranatunga and Aluthgamage.